dave-lang/webmin-docker/README.md

 This environment has Webmin and Docker already installed, along with a very basic Ubuntu 18 docker config ready to start in the container (Docker in Docker).

 The plugin is installed in the Webmin environment via shared folder, changes will appear immediately.
+This is done via:
+- Sharing the ./docker directory into webmin directory using Docker volume (see docker-compose.yml)
+- Adding the ACL permission for the module via the Dockerfile

 1. `cd tools`
 2. `docker-compose up -d` to run docker compose as daemon